 Best Online Healthcare Programs in Madison, WI (2026)

 Madison, Wisconsin has a population of about 275,568.
 The city’s median household income is $76,983 (Census ACS 2023, 5-year).
 About 59.2% of adults 25+ hold a bachelor’s degree or higher.
-There are 5 accredited healthcare programs within 100 miles of Madison.
+Our directory has 59 accredited schools offering healthcare programs near Madison.
 In the Madison, WI metro area, the top-earning healthcare-related role is Medical and Health Services Manager at a median $137,930 annually (BLS OEWS, May 2024).

 Closest Healthcare Schools to Madison

-The five accredited institutions below are the closest options indexed in our directory that offer healthcare programs.
+The 10 accredited institutions below are the closest among the 59 schools in our directory that offer healthcare programs near Madison.
 Distances are calculated from Madison city center.

 SchoolCityDistanceTuitionOnline